 The AID Request Interval field indicates to the AP

-—The listen interval, as defined in 8.4.1.6 (Listen Interval field), in units of (short) beacon interval, during which the TIM STA wakes to receive S1G Beacon frames when the Non-TIM Mode Switch field is equal to 0, TIM Mode Switch field is equal to 1, and the Group Address Present field is equal to 0.
+—The listen interval, in units of beacon interval or short beacon interval as defined in 8.4.1.6 (Listen Interval field), during which the TIM STA wakes to receive S1G Beacon frames when the Non-TIM Mode Switch field is equal to 0, TIM Mode Switch field is equal to 1, and the Group Address Present field is equal to 0.

-—The listen interval, as defined in 8.4.1.6 (Listen Interval field), in units of (short) beacon interval, during which the non-TIM STA is required to transmit at least one PS-Poll or trigger frame to the AP when the Non-TIM Mode Switch field is equal to 1, TIM Mode Switch is equal to 0, and the Group Address Present field is equal to 0.
+—The listen interval, in units of beacon interval or short beacon interval as defined in 8.4.1.6 (Listen Interval field), during which the non-TIM STA is required to transmit at least one PS-Poll or trigger frame to the AP when the Non-TIM Mode Switch field is equal to 1, TIM Mode Switch is equal to 0, and the Group Address Present field is equal to 0.

-—The multicast listen interval, in units of (short) beacon interval, during wihch the non-AP STA wakes up to receive the S1G Beacon frames that signal the presence of group addressed BUs for the group MAC address contained in the Group Address field.
+—The multicast listen interval, in units of beacon interval or short beacon interval (see 10.1.3.10.2), during wihch the non-AP STA wakes up to receive the S1G Beacon frames that signal the presence of group addressed BUs for the group MAC address contained in the Group Address field.
 In this case the Group Address Present field is equal to 1 and the TIM Mode Switch field and Non-TIM Mode Switch field are equal to any value.

 TGah Editor: Change the paragraph of 8.4.2.191 as follows (#6094, 6096, 6131):

-The AID Switch Count field indicates a countdown value, in units of (short) beacon interval, that the AP sets for the non-AP STA to switch to the new AID or to activate the multicast AID.
+The AID Switch Count field indicates a countdown value, in units of beacon interval or short beacon interval, that the AP sets for the non-AP STA to switch to the new AID or to activate the multicast AID.
 It indicates the duration after which the (multicast) listen interval starts and the counter that corresponds to the AID Switch Count field starts upon transmission of the AID Response element.
 The AID Switch Count field is set to 0 in an AID Response element that is carried in a (Re) Association Response frame.

 8.4.2.191 AID Response element